Expo ’70 Commemorative Park 万博記念公園

 From Umeda Station, take the Midosuji Subway line to Senri-Chuo Station.
 Then transfer to the Osaka Monorail, riding two stops to Banpaku-Kinen-Koen Station.
-You will arrive in front of the park.
+The park can be seen on the left as you exit the station and proceed down the ramp.

 In 1970, Japan was rebounding fast from its postwar past.
-As with the 1964 Olympics, the country invested in showing off its economic success, presenting its first World's Fair (World Expo) on the northern end of Osaka's greater metropolitan area.
+As with the 1964 Olympics, the country invested in showing off its economic success, presenting its first World's Fair (World Expo)in Asia.